The ebb and flow of a divorce process can be a rollercoaster, and it can shake you to the core emotionally and financially.

 Get on the internet and research side hustles that interest you.

-If your job doesn’t provide enough to sustain you after divorce, you can consider working another job on the side to generate more income.
+If your job doesn’t provide enough to sustain you after the divorce, you can consider working another job to generate more income.

-You can join and offer rideshare services or start as a delivery service business.
+You can join and offer rideshare services or start a delivery service business.

-Additionally, you can consider baby or pet sitting as a side job at a per-hour rate.
+You can also consider baby or pet sitting as a side job at a per-hour rate.

 Also, focus on building your creditworthiness by paying off debts.